top of page

 brandon station townhouse community approved

 The Roanoke City Planning Commission and Roanoke City Council have approved the new townhouse community - Brandon Station.
 This 195-unit community will be located on Brandon Avenue with the entrance located just prior to the Skate Center going towards Salem.
 This land was already zoned for apartments.
-If approved, construction is scheduled to begin in 2026.
+Construction is scheduled to begin in 2026.
 Although a detailed traffic study has been conducted related to its impact on Brandon Avenue - there are concerns about the increase volume of cut-through traffic expected to impact Keagy Rd, Cravens Creek Rd, Deyerle Rd, Mudlick Rd.

 QUICK LINKS